A Musician's Guide to Booking Concerts and Gigs

 Show Up and Play Well

 Now all you have to do is show up and play a good show.
-Be professional, treat the promoter and the people at the venue with respect, and if you can't handle yourself well if you drink all of the rider before going on stage, then don't overdo it.
+Be professional, treat the promoter and the people at the venue with respect, and if you can't handle yourself well if you drink all of the riders before going on stage, then don't overdo it.
 If you happen to have an off night, but you have treated people well, most promoters will want to work with you again.
 If you've given everyone working to put on the show a night of utter chaos and stress, well, you probably will not get a call back anytime soon.

 Make sure you take full advantage of the audience at the show and promote any releases, new websites, or any other news the band may have.
 Encourage everyone who enjoyed your set to sign up for your mailing list, so you can let them know when you're playing again.